The Prisoner in the Opal: Title

 The novel's title derives from Ricardo's vision of the world as "a vast opal inside which I stood.
 An opal luminously opaque, so that I was dimly aware of another world outside mine, terrible and alarming".
 Ricardo himself is the prisoner, dimly aware of another world, but saved by his imperceptiveness from its terrors.

 Background

-Mason's biographer Roger Lancelyn Green speculated in 1952 that the scheme of varnish and mustard gas spread onto a gate to trap visitors had probably been carried out by Mason himself when he was an intelligence agent in Ireland during WW1.
+Mason's biographer Roger Lancelyn Green speculated in 1952 that the scheme of varnish and mustard gas spread onto a gate to trap visitors had probably been carried out by Mason himself when he was an intelligence agent in Ireland during the First World War.

 Critical reception

 Roger Lancelyn Green considered the novel to be one of the best of Mason's detective stories, with only "the rather outré element of devil worship" causing it to be relegated to second place.

 In 1984, Barrie Hayne considered the novel to be formulaic, though the darkest and most macabre of all the Hanaud adventures.

-In their A Catalogue of Crime (1989) Barzun and Taylor called the novel "the most pretentious and cluttered" of the Hanaud series.
+In their A Catalogue of Crime (1989) Jacques Barzun and Wendell Hertig Taylor called the novel "the most pretentious and cluttered" of the Hanaud series.
 They felt that Hanaud did not shine, and that the occult elements of the novel were merely "incidental".